ATG-Simulator/VehicleNoiseSynthesizer/README.md

 These are useful to compose loop audio for your vehicle sound simulation.
 - Here it is described how to seamlessly loop audio using a free audio tool manually: https://gamedevbeginner.com/create-looping-sound-effects-for-games-for-free-with-audacity/
 - This one is even much easier, you don't need to download a tool, and is online but a bit more limited: https://www.drumbot.com/projects/looper/
+- This uses paid software to correct the pitch and make a cleaner seamless audio clip: https://youtu.be/1bnasSQbBqk

 :warning:***Why you better use FMOD plugins or paid assets instead?***